 Designed by Dutch artist Arne Jacobson and produced by Louis Polsen, the AJ floor lamps, table lamps and wall sconces first debuted at the SAS Royal Hotel in Copenhagen, Denmark.
 These lamps played an integral part in the design of the rest of the hotel.
 With their steel, angled shades, and built-in one/off switches, they make a great bedside or hallway addition.

-They’re available in a variety of colors and finishes for whatever your design needs call for.
+They’re available in cool colors and finishes for whatever your design needs call for.
 Shop via YLighting and Lumens or for an affordable replica floor lamp, try Amazon.

 Martinelli Luce ‘Pipistrello’ Lamp